LAKE GUNTERSVILLE BASS MASTERS-MADISON

 I. No members can fish together in consecutive draw tournaments and no two members can fish more than two times in a club tournament year by draw, unless it approved by the TD.

 J. If you are signed up by another member and you don’t show up at the tournament without ample notice (24 hours) to your partner, you must sign up yourself for the remainder of the year.
 If your partner can't find another partner, you will be responsible for half your partner's expenses.

 K. Members may fish a club tournament (1 or 2 day), using a Pass.
 This may be done three (3) times per club year without going through the draw.

 If a member uses one of their passes to fish alone or with a guest that is not a true prospective member, they will fish for points only and only pay a $20 entry fee ($10-Club & $10 Classic Pot).
 The guest will pay the same amount.
 They will not be eligible for the Club Tournament Prize Money Pot.

 Members using any of their Passes to fish with other members or true PM's may fish for all prizes.

 Article II - Prospective Members

-A. Prospective members are eligible for fish out awards only, and no year end points can be earned until voted in.
-A true prospective member is: Anyone who seriously wishes to join the Club as a member, fills out a Membership Application, attends a meeting, and fishes a club tournament with a current LGBM member.
+A. A prospective member is anyone who seriously wishes to join the Club as a member, fills out a Membership Application, LGBM Waiver, attends a meeting, and fishes a club tournament with a current LGBM member.